adamglenn/ur-admissions/content/_index.md

     conducted with award winning faculty, biology students learn to question, experiment and innovate.
   body_text: >-
-    &nbsp;

-    <small class="small">Image of a planaria, a flatworm that can regenerate its
+    <p class="small">Image of a planaria, a flatworm that can regenerate its
     entire body, under a fluorescent microscope.
 WVU research, in the <a href="https://www.planarnoldlab.com/">Arnold Lab</a>, is looking at genes
     that lay the framework for whole body regeneration.</small>